AlvarezLI/Portfolio_alvarezEN/README.md

 ### Key Results
 This analysis provides insights into how musical characteristics influence the popularity of songs on Spotify, highlighting trends across different music genres.

+---

+Feel free to explore each project for detailed insights into my data science journey.
+For further information on any of the projects, please follow the links provided to the GitHub repositories.